cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-provisioning.md

 ### Minimal Ansible Playbook

-The KYPO requires Sandbox Provisioning, but if you do not need any provisioning, you can use a dummy `playbook.yml` file containing only the following line.
+The CyberRangeCZ Platform requires Sandbox Provisioning, but if you do not need any provisioning, you can use a dummy `playbook.yml` file containing only the following line.

 ```yaml
 - hosts: all